 Of course if you're looking for someone to photograph an actual marriage proposal, I can do that for you too.
 The image below was taken minutes after Scott proposed to Laura on top of the Malvern Hills.
 The way it works is simple; I turn up early and photograph your proposal from a good hiding spot.
-If she says yes, we'll take 10 minutes of photos with the biggest grins you've ever had.
-If she says no I'll take you for a beer.
+If they say yes, we'll take 10 minutes of photos with the biggest grins you've ever had.
+If they say no, I'll take you for a beer.

 What happens if it rains?

-A valid question, and a thought that strikes fear into many brides and grooms.
+It's a valid question, and a thought that strikes fear into many brides and grooms.
 If it rains, it rains, and there's nothing we can do to stop that.
 However, this shouldn't stop you (and definitely won't stop me) from taking photos outside.
-If the forecast is looking bleak before your wedding, [brides] consider ditching the high heels for a pair of wedding wellies.
-Yes that's a real thing, and what bride doesn't want an excuse to have a second pair of shoes for your wedding?
+If the forecast is looking bleak before your wedding, consider ditching the high heels for a pair of wedding wellies.
+Yes that's a real thing, and who doesn't want an excuse to have a second pair of shoes for your wedding?

 Most wedding venues have a collection of large umbrellas that we can use to get you outside.
 What normally happens is, I'll put the bride and groom in the location I want them and get them to stand so they look their best, all under the cover of an umbrella (using held by a best man or groomsman that I volunteered for the role) and I'll keep you in the dry until I have everything worked out.
 When I'm ready, I'll give the command for the voice-activated umbrella stand to run out of the frame, I'll snap a few quick photos and the second I'm done, I'll get the umbrella bearer to run back in again.
 It's a tried and tested method!